D3: Deep Deconvolution Deblurring for Natural Images: Proposed method

-The $\sum_{m}^{}\sum_{n}^{} K(m,n)$ is set to be 1 in our RKG dataset, $K$ being a blur kernel.
+Here, $\mathcal{F}(.)$ represent the Fourier transform operation, (m,n) and (p,q) represent the index locations of the degradation kernel matrix in the Time-domain and Frequency-domain respectively, $\hat{K}(.)$ represent the Fourier transform of $K$ and $N_1, N_2$ represent the dimensions of degradation kernel. \\ We apply the Fourier transform to Eq. \ref{eq3}. ~$\therefore ~\mathcal{F}(K * K^{-1}) = \mathcal{F}(\delta)$; \\ Since Convolution operation in the Time domain is equivalent to Multiplication in the Frequency domain (and vice-versa), the above expression can be written as $\hat{K}(p,q). \hat{K^{-1}}(p,q) = 1$~ ($\because ~\mathcal{F}(\delta) = 1$).
+Here '.' represents the element-wise multiplication operation. \\ Keeping the values of $(p,q) = (0,0)$ in the Eq. \ref{eq9}, we arrive at another important property of the convolution operation that states the area under the Time-domain signal is equal to the value at the origin in the Frequency-domain form of that signal.
+Therefore, $\hat{K}(0, 0) = \sum_{m}^{}\sum_{n}^{} K(m,n)$.\\ The $\sum_{m}^{}\sum_{n}^{} K(m,n)$ is set to be 1 in our RKG dataset, $K$ being a blur kernel.
 To satisfy the relation $\hat{K}(0,0).\hat{K^{-1}}(0,0) = 1$, the area under the inverse degradation kernel is imposed to be 1 i.e. $\sum_{m}^{}\sum_{n}^{} K^{-1}(m,n) = 1$ as a regularizer in our proposed DIL objective. \item $R_2 = L_{zerophase} = ~\mid M_0 - ({\angle \mathcal{F}(K) + \angle \mathcal{F}(K^{-1}})) \mid$; enables the sum of phase of degradation kernel $K$ and the inverse degradation kernel $K^{-1}$ to be equal to $0$.
 Here $M_0$ represents a matrix of zeros having dimensions same as $\delta$ (in Eq.\ref{eq3}).
 This term ensures no phase degradation in the overall system. $\lambda_2$ is a hyper-parameter. \item $R_3 = L_{onemag} = ~\mid M_1 - (\mid \mathcal{F}(K) \mid. \mid \mathcal{F}(K^{-1})\mid) \mid$; enables the product of magnitude of the degradation kernel $K$ and the inverse degradation kernel $K^{-1}$ to be equal to 1.
 Here $M_1$ represents a matrix of ones having dimensions the same as $\delta$ (in Eq.\ref{eq3}).
 This term ensures no shape degradation of the input image and also ensures the presence of all frequencies in the output same as the input of the E2ED model i.e. sharp image. \end{enumerate} Ideally, the \emph{identity model} (i.e. $K * K^{-1} = \delta$) should behave like an all-pass system with a unit magnitude and with zero-phase so that the input and output of the \emph{identity model} will be identical.
 Hence the terms $L_{zerophase}$ and $L_{onemag}$ were included in learning the deblurring task.
 Here, $\lambda_1$, $\lambda_2$, $\lambda_3$ are hyper-parameters. \\ Note that the proposed regularization terms are not general regularization terms just to facilitate the deep learning model to achieve the task.
 Each term in Eq. \ref{eq5} is driven by the linear systems point-of-view and dedicated to delivering robust deblurring performance, besides constraining the solution space of the inverse degradation kernel for being a valid inverse of the degradation kernel space.\\ \textbf{Note}: It was observed that the reference label i.e. two-dimensional impulse function, generated using the Python code has unit magnitude but non-zero phase properties.
 Hence to adjust the phase to be equal to zero and having unit magnitude, the $1$ located at the center is shifted to the very location of the matrix.